Lost in Translation

 Groot Marico

-As afternoon approached the old familiar Where To Stay dilemma started – not my favourite part of my meandering life.
+As afternoon approached the old familiar Where To Stay dilemma started – not my favourite part of this procrastinator’s meandering life.
 For a change I decided to ask someone, as Groot Marico turned out to be a surprisingly not-groot dorpie.
-The Wag n Biekie Pub looked enticing, set in a shady garden.
+I ran out of main street in three seconds flat.
+Just outside the ‘city centre’ the Wag n Biekie Pub looked enticing, set in a green shady garden, so I drove in, parked and strolled in.

-Three manne looked comfortable at the pub.
-One my age was nursing a brandy n coke; one who said he was the youngest oke left in the Groot Marico at 36, nursing a brandy n coke; and Brian, nut farmer.
-‘No not macadamias, the climate is wrong.
+Three heads swivelled to check Wie’s Die Ou?
+One maybe thinking Wie’s Die Oom?
+Manne looking comfortably ensconced at the large pub.
+One my age was nursing a brandy n coke; one who said he was the youngest oke left in the Groot Marico at 36, nursing a brandy n coke; and Brian, nut farmer, ‘No not macadamias, the climate is wrong.
 Pecans,’ nursing a brandy n coke.
 Once Brian and his gabbas had sussed me out – What you doin’?
 Where you goin’?
 How old are you?
 Where do you hail from? – he hopped onto the phone to sort out a place for me to spend the night: Hello Liddy my darling.
 Listen, Wild Bill Hickok has come to town and is needing a bed, can you help him sweetheart?

 Liddy could, so Brian drew what he assured me was a very accurate map to get to Evergreen farm I couldn’t miss it.
 Luckily I listened carefully as he scribbled.

 I bought a round then, as when they heard it was my first visit they winked at the barmaid and she brought me a glass of amarula liquer.
 ‘Watch out, don’t choke hey!
 There’s something in it,’ I was warned.
-I thought maybe a chilli but turned out to be a cherry, which I slukked.
+I thought maybe a chilli or a mopani wurm, but turned out to be a cherry, which I slukked.

-While the kind ladies in the pub kitchen made me a supper to take home we all had another dop, then I departed with thanks for the lekker hospitality.
+While the kind ladies in the pub kitchen made me a supper to take home we all had another dop, then I departed with thanks for the lekker hospitality and sage advice.

-Evergreen farm’s chalet was great and the monster burger I had for supper was delish.
+Evergreen Farm’s chalet was great and the monster Wag ‘n Biekie pub burger I had for supper was delish.

-It flows northwards; for a stretch it is named Madikwene River, then reverts to the name Marico, bends northeastwards and forms the border between South Africa and Botswana.
-Further downstream the Crocodile River joins the Marico from the right and the name of the stream after the confluence becomes the famous Limpopo River.
+It flows northwards, does the Marico; after a stretch it is named Madikwene, then reverts to the name Marico, bends northeastwards and forms the border between South Africa and Botswana.
+Further downstream the Crocodile River joins the Marico from the right – bringing its badly polluted water all the way from iGoli/Joburg and Tshwane/Pretoria.
+After the confluence these two rivers become our famous Limpopo River, no longer gin clear.
+In fact, some Pom called it ‘grey-green, greasy.’
+Bloody cheek!

 ~~oo0oo~~